 4. Restricted Diets

 You don’t have the option of eating four-course meals or any fast-food in prison.
-There are fewer options when it comes to eating unhealthy.
+There are fewer options when it comes to eating.

 Some prisoners will bully others into getting food in order to maintain higher weights, but most stay in a range sustainable to the regular intake they are permitted.
 They can quickly cut after bulking or control portion sizes when needed.